anish-kamineni/DataAnalysis/README.md

 # Moto Of The Project
 I have first installed the PostgreSQL database and created a username and password to it.
 In the next step I have downloaded and installed pgadmin server to manage our PostgreSQL database.
 Connected both of them by the credentials which we have created intially in the database.

-Performed the querying of the data using the query tool.
+Performed querying to the data using the query tool.